 Plan Deductible: The amount you must pay under this EOC in the Accumulation Period for certain Services before we will cover those Services at the applicable Copayment or Coinsurance in that Accumulation Period.
-Refer to the "Cost Share Summary" section to learn whether your coverage includes a Plan Deductible, the Services that are subject to the Plan Deductible, and the Plan Deductible amount.
+Refer to the "Cost Share Summary" section to learn

 Plan Facility: Any facility listed in the Provider Directory on our website at kp.org/facilities.
 Plan Facilities include Plan Hospitals, Plan Medical Offices, and other facilities that we designate in the directory.
 The directory is updated periodically.
 The availability of Plan Facilities may change.
-If you have questions, please call our Member Service Contact Center.
+If you have questions, please call Member Services.

 Plan Hospital: Any hospital listed in the Provider Directory on our website at kp.org/facilities.
 In the directory, some Plan Hospitals are listed as Kaiser Permanente Medical Centers.
 The directory is updated periodically.
 The availability of Plan Hospitals may change.
-If you have questions, please call our Member Service Contact Center.
+If you have questions, please call Member Services.

 Plan Medical Office: Any medical office listed in the Provider Directory on our website at kp.org/facilities.
 In the directory, Kaiser Permanente Medical Centers may include Plan Medical Offices.
 The directory is updated periodically.
 The availability of Plan Medical Offices may change.
-If you have questions, please call our Member Service Contact Center.
+If you have questions, please call Member Services.

 Plan Optical Sales Office: An optical sales office owned and operated by Kaiser Permanente or another optical sales office that we designate.
 Refer to the Provider Directory on our website at kp.org/facilities for locations of Plan Optical Sales Offices.
 In the directory, Plan Optical Sales Offices may be called "Vision Essentials."
 The directory is updated periodically.
 The availability of Plan Optical Sales Offices may change.
-If you have questions, please call our Member Service Contact Center.
+If you have questions, please call Member Services.